Bilingual Family Law Guidance for Washington Families.

 Services are provided in accordance with APR 28.
 A Limited License Legal Technician is not an attorney and does not represent clients in court, argue motions, or provide trial advocacy.

-We provide limited legal guidance and document preparation services.
-We do not provide court representation.
+I provide limited legal guidance and document preparation services.